top of page

 Foreword

-Weimar Republic 101 is divided into six chapters:
+Weimar Republic Series is divided into six chapters:

 German Mark note from 1923. (n.d.).
 [Photograph].
 The Devil’s Porridge Museum. https://www.devilsporridge.org.uk/german-mark-note-from-1923.

 The Great Inflation of 1923 is traditionally regarded as the beginning of the end for the Weimar Republic.
-The German government did not expect to be defeated in World War I (WWI) and struggled to recover the economy.
-There is ongoing debate as to whether it was domestic policies or international pressures that caused hyperinflation.
-The most reliable conclusion to reach is that both internal and external factors were responsible for the crisis.
-The Great Inflation is important to study in the context of Hitler’s rise to power in 1933 and how the German people grew to resent the Weimar Democracy.
+Since the German government did not expect to be defeated in World War I (WWI), their defeat and acceptance of the harsh restrictions created by Treaty of Versailles created the conditions of The Great Inflation of 1923.
+Scholars still debate whether it was domestic policies or international pressures that caused hyperinflation.
+The most accepted conclusion is that both internal and external factors were responsible for the crisis.
+Thus, The Great Inflation is important to study in the context of Hitler’s rise to power in 1933, and how the German people grew to resent the Weimar Democracy.

 A display of extremely high food prices during hyperinflation. (n.d.).
 [Photograph.].
 Rare Historical Photos. https://rarehistoricalphotos.com/banknotes-german-hyperinflation-1923/.